The Statistical Fairness-Accuracy Frontier: Framework

 We next adopt the definition of the \emph{fairness-accuracy (FA) Pareto frontier} from \cite{liang2021algorithm}.
 To do so, we first revisit the definition of \textit{FA dominance}. \begin{definition}[Fairness-Accuracy (FA) Dominance] We say that a function $f' \in \mathcal{H}$ \emph{FA-dominates} a function $f \in \mathcal{H}$, denoted by $f' \succ f$, if $\mathcal{R}_r(f') \leq \mathcal{R}_r(f)$, $\mathcal{R}_b(f') \leq \mathcal{R}_b(f)$, and $|\mathcal{R}_r(f') - \mathcal{R}_b(f')| \leq |\mathcal{R}_r(f) - \mathcal{R}_b(f)|$, with at least one of these three inequalities being strict. \end{definition} In other words, a function $f'$ FA-dominates a function $f$ if it achieves no higher risk on either group and no greater risk disparity between groups, with strict improvement for at least one.
 The FA frontier is then defined as the subset of achievable risk pairs that are not FA-dominated by any other point. \begin{definition}[Fairness-Accuracy (FA) Frontier] The FA frontier, denoted by $\mathcal{F}(\mathcal{H})$, is defined as:

-\end{definition} There are three key points in understanding the fairness–accuracy (FA) frontier: the two points corresponding to the prediction functions that achieve the best accuracy for each group, and the point that achieves the best fairness guarantee.
+\end{definition} Insight into the shape of the fairness-accuracy (FA) frontier can be obtained by focusing on three key points: the two points corresponding to the prediction functions that achieve the best accuracy for each group, and the point that achieves the best fairness guarantee.
 More formally, for any $g \in \mathcal{G}$, let $f_g$ be defined as

 and define $f_f$ as

 It is straightforward to verify that the pairs of risks corresponding to all three functions lie on the FA frontier.
 In fact, the endpoints of the FA frontier are two of the three points associated with $\{f_r, f_b, f_f\}$. \cite{liang2021algorithm} define a distribution $P$ as \textit{group-skewed} if the point corresponding to $f_f$ lies at one of the endpoints of the frontier.
 In contrast, $P$ is said to be \textit{group-balanced} if the endpoints correspond to $f_r$ and $f_b$, and the most fair point $f_f$ lies between them.
 An illustration of group-skewed and group-balanced distributions is provided in \Cref{fig:FA_Liang}.